These classic French cream puffs are light, delicate, and filled with fluffy, sweet whipped cream and dusted with powdered sugar.

 Make the pate choux dough

-- Place butter, milk, water, sugar, and salt in a saucepan and heat on the stove until the butter is melted and the sugar is dissolved.
+- Place butter, milk, water, sugar, and salt in a saucepan.
+Heat on the stove until the butter is melted and the sugar is dissolved.

-- Pour all the flour at once into the pot and stir until the flour is completely incorporated and a thick dough clumps into a ball.
+- Pour all the flour at once into the pot.
+Stir until the flour is completely incorporated and a thick dough clumps into a ball.
 Beat the dough ball against the bottom and sides of the pan for 1 minute on medium heat, which gently cooks the flour (Note: You’ll know the dough is ready for the next step when it easily pulls away from the sides of the pot).

 - Remove the dough from the heat and place in a mixer fitted with the paddle attachment (You can also do this with a handheld mixer or by hand with a whisk, but it is more difficult to incorporate the eggs by hand).